Yuss76A/the-discussion-blog/README.md

 * A prominent button labeled "Log In," styled in a blue that matches the navbar and footer, allowing users to submit their credentials and access their accounts seamlessly.

+* In light mode, we also have a "Forgot Password" button positioned before the "Don't have an account?
+Sign up" section.
+This button features a nice blue color that complements the overall website theme, ensuring it stands out while maintaining a cohesive design.
+This enhances user experience by providing easy access to the password recovery option.

 * Sign-Up Prompt: Below the login form, there's a friendly reminder for users who do not have an account, prompting them to "Sign Up" if they need to create a new one.

 * Error Messaging: Should the user enter incorrect login information, an error message will be displayed to alert them, stating, "Please enter a correct username and password."
 It's important to note that both fields may be case-sensitive, which means users must enter their credentials precisely.